lennartcl/gitl/README.md

 Configuration
 -------------

-Please run `gitl-setup` to create a github API key and get a list of settings to add to the `.profile` file in your home directory.
+Put these scripts on your PATH.
+Optionally, run `gitl-setup` to create a github API key and get a list of settings to add to the `.profile` file in your home directory.

 Commands
 --------